decentraland/documentation/content/creator/deprecated/quests/client.md

 $ npm install @dcl/quests-client
 ```

-#### Via the VS Code Extension

-Follow the steps in [Install a dependency]({{< ref "/content/creator/sdk7/libraries/manage-dependencies.md#install-a-dependency" >}}):

-1. Open the Decentraland tab on Visual Studio.
-Note that the bottom section lists all of your project's currently installed dependencies.

-2. Click the `+` icon on the header of the **Dependencies** view.

-3. Visual Studio opens an input box at the top of the screen.
-Write `@dcl/quests-client`.

 ## Quests Client overview

 The types below are defined in [Quests Client for SDK 7](https://github.com/decentraland/quests-client).